Exclusive - Brazil banking clans may pay $1.1 billion for Havaianas maker, sources say

-SAO PAULO Brazil's most prominent banking clans could pay between 3.3 billion reais and 3.5 billion reais ($1 billion (775.80 million pounds) and $1.1 billion) for a majority stake in Havaianas flip flop maker Alpargatas SA, two people with knowledge of the matter said.
+SAO PAULO (Reuters) - Brazil's most prominent banking clans could pay between 3.3 billion reais and 3.5 billion reais ($1 billion (775.80 million pounds) and $1.1 billion) for a majority stake in Havaianas flip flop maker Alpargatas SA, two people with knowledge of the matter said.

 Proceeds from a sale of Alpargatas, whose shares are up sharply this year, could help pay down the heavy debt load of the owners, who are also involved in a corruption scandal.